Orosz Award for Excellence in Emerging Leadership in the Dietrich School of Arts and Sciences and the College of General

 The Dietrich School’s Orosz Award was established to honor Michael Orosz, a staff member in the Department of Biological Sciences who passed away unexpectedly in 2003.
 Mike’s family generously donated funds to establish an endowment in his name to recognize staff excellence in performing their jobs.

 The award will recognize staff members in the early stages of their careers who have exhibited excellence in their performance and displayed leadership qualities among their peers.
 To be nominated, staff must have worked for the University at least one year but not more than five years.
 Staff nominees must have worked in the Dietrich School of Arts and Sciences/College of General Studies for at least one full year.
 Faculty or staff members are encouraged to nominate a staff member for this award.

 The award carries a $500 prize for the recipient.
 Nominations will be reviewed and awards determined by a diverse committee of staff within the Dietrich School and CGS.
 In subsequent years, prior awardees will be asked to serve on the selection committee.

-Nominations for 2021 will open on Monday, April 19, 2021 and will be accepted until Friday, May 21, 2021.
+Nominations for 2021 are closed.
 Nominations may come from any faculty or staff member within the Dietrich School and CGS.
 Multiple letters may accompany one nominee.
-Letters should be sent to Michele Montag, Executive Director for Staff Personnel and Senior Assistant Dean at email@example.com.
+Letters should be sent to Michele Montag, Executive Director for Staff Personnel and Senior Assistant Dean at firstname.lastname@example.org.
 Nominations should include the following information:

 - Nominee’s name